rlazic/task-list/README.md

 TASK LIST
 Simple function for creating a task list and option to add new tasks.
+User can enter a name for the checklist.
 Each new task can be checked off with a checkbox.
 When checked, task will be crossed off with a linethrough.
 Hide completed tasks button will hide all tasks which have been checked off.
 Show completed tasks button will show all tasks, both completed and checked off.